The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 If you recall, there was an incident back in 2015 when it was announced that there would be a columbarium built next to a Sengkang HDB Build-to-Order (BTO) housing project.

 The columbarium would be “integrated with a Chinese temple”, so technically speaking, the site qualifies as a Place of Worship.
-Needless to say, residents were not happy.
+Residents were not happy.

 Columbarium or not, places of worship are often associated with noise and smoke pollution, as well as traffic congestion during days of worship and festivals.
-So you might want to look at the URA Master Plan map and see if there are any of these sites nearby before buying a house.
+Prior to buying a house, examine the URA Master Plan map for nearby sites.

 4. Business 1 vs Business 2

-On the other hand, Business 2 sites (in magenta) can be used for warehouses or special industries such as the manufacture of industrial machinery, shipbuilding, and repairing in selected areas, subject to evaluation by the authority.
+Business 2 sites (in magenta) can be used for warehouses or special industries such as manufacturing industrial machinery, shipbuilding, and repairing in selected areas, subject to evaluation by the authority.

 This land parcel at Tai Seng Industrial Estate, for example, is zoned as Business 2.